 Unlike many competitions we do not filter* entries, our judges read every single poem so everyone has the same chance.
 We also believe in having (naming) as many ‘winners’ as possible.
 By having 20 winners each year it is our aim to encourage writers who may have come 4th, 5th etc. in other competitions but who would never know.
 In fact, since we’ve begun the competition other bigger contests have started to follow our lead and are also naming more writers amongst their winners, although no-one goes as far as we do yet!

-*Unless our entries increase too much of course!
+*Unless our entries increase past a manageable level of course!
 In that case we’ll let you know first.